Single point of failure

-In this diagram the router is a single point of failure for the communication network between computers.
+In this diagram, the router is a single point of failure for the communication network between computers.

 A single point of failure (SPOF) is a part of a system that would stop the entire system from working if it were to fail.
-The term single point of failure implies that there is not a backup or redundant option that would enable the system to continue to function without it.
+The term single point of failure implies that there is no backup or redundant option that would enable the system to continue to function without it.
 SPOFs are undesirable in any system with a goal of high availability or reliability, be it a business practice, software application, or other industrial system.
-If there is a SPOF present in a system, it produces a potential interruption to the system that is substantially more disruptive than an error would elsewhere in the system.
+If there is a SPOF present in a system, it produces a potential interruption to the system that is substantially more disruptive than an error would be elsewhere in the system.

 Overview

 Systems can be made robust by adding redundancy in all potential SPOFs.
 Redundancy can be achieved at various levels.

 The assessment of a potential SPOF involves identifying the critical components of a complex system that would provoke a total systems failure in case of malfunction.
 Highly reliable systems should not rely on any such individual component.

-For instance, the owner of a small tree care company may only own one woodchipper.
+For instance, the owner of a small tree care company may own only one woodchipper.
 If the chipper breaks, they may be unable to complete their current job and may have to cancel future jobs until they can obtain a replacement.
 The owner could prepare for this in multiple ways.
 The owner of the tree care company may have spare parts ready for the repair of the wood chipper, in case it fails.
 At a higher level, they may have a second wood chipper that they can bring to the job site.
 Finally, at the highest level, they may have enough equipment available to completely replace everything at the work site in the case of multiple failures.